adyaanant/Blog/README.md

 # Blog
-A blog website to read, add, edit and delete blog posts, made with own API.
+A full stack blog website to read, add, edit and delete blog posts, made with an in-house API.